localstack/localstack-blog.github.io/content/2024-02-28-making-connecting-to-localstack-easier/index.md

 * `EDGE_PORT_HTTP` (default: `0`)
 * `EDGE_BIND_HOST` (default: `0.0.0.0` if inside the docker container, `127.0.0.1` outside)

-to define what host and port the LocalStack server bound to.
+to define what host and port the LocalStack server is bound to.

-These variables only allowed customization of a single bind host, and one or two ports.
+These variables only allowed customization of a single bind host and one or two ports.
 We stopped using different ports for HTTP and HTTPS in 2019, so the names were not accurate.
-It was also a lot of similar sounding configuration to configure these two bind addresses.
+It was also a lot of similar-sounding configuration to configure these two bind addresses.

 With LocalStack 2.0, we introduced `GATEWAY_LISTEN` as an alternative, which allowed multiple listen addresses to be specified in a single configuration variable.
-This meant more flexibility for our users, and a simpler configuration.
+This meant more flexibility for our users and a simpler configuration.
 Multiple bind addresses could be configured with a single variable.
-With this change, we reduced the number of required configuration variables down to one.
+With this change, we reduced the number of required configuration variables to one.

 For example, the following configuration: